French

 Explanation of Course Codes

-FCS (French Cultural Studies) courses are taught in English and enrolment is open to the entire University community and does not require prerequisite courses.
+FCS (French Cultural Studies) courses are taught in English.
+Enrolment is open to the entire University community and does not require prerequisite courses.
 Some FCS courses may count towards Department program requirements if certain components of the course are completed in French.

 JFL (Joint French-Linguistics) courses are taught in English in collaboration with the Department of Linguistics.
 Certain JFL courses are required for programs in French Language Learning and French Linguistics programs and may count towards requirements in other Department programs if certain components of the course are completed in French.

 FSL courses are taught in French.
-Their primary objective is to improve students’ language proficiency.
-FSL courses are required as part of all Department programs.
+Their primary objective is to develop nonnative speakers’ language proficiency.
 Near-native and fluent speakers are only allowed to enrol in FSL courses under special circumstances with Department permission.
 If this applies to you, contact the Department for details.

-FRE courses are taught in French and are content based.
-Topics covered in FRE courses are centred around French literature, linguistics, language learning and/or culture.
-All FRE courses require students to have either completed FSL222H1 or to have been placed at the 300-level or higher in FSL courses based on the Department of French placement test.
+FRE courses are taught in French and are content-based.
+Topics covered include French literature, linguistics, language learning and culture.
+All FRE courses require students to have either completed FSL222H1 or to have been placed at the 300-level or higher in FSL courses, based on the Department of French placement test.
 Native and fluent speakers are typically exempted from this FSL requirement.

 Programs